bacor/cantuscorpus/README.md

 Further please cite the paper describing the CantusCorpus:

-    todo
+    (forthcoming)

 Versions
 --------

 As Cantus is being updated continuously, we plan to occasionaly release new versions of the CantusCorpus as well.
-All of these will be explicitly versioned, can be downloaded from GitHub and referenced using a Zenodo DOI.
+All of these will be versioned, can be downloaded from GitHub.

 Licence
 -------